eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - Alignment of buttons (see point from below)
 - add content for the last 3 links in the footer: Disclaimer/Policy, Data controllers, Cookies
 - menu top right - prevent duplicate links: if icon, drop link
+- fix responsivity issues
+- tests with IE and other browsers, fix problems
+- Temporary issue of logging in
+- Small spelling mistake in "Contact us"

 For more see: https://taskman.eionet.europa.eu/projects/copernicus-land-monitoring-service/wiki/MoM_1st_of_February_2017
 - Increase visibility of the web site